Home Pricing

 How many times has my name been googled?

-There’s no way to tell how many times your name has been searched for on Google.
+There’s no way to tell exactly how many times your name has been searched for on Google.
 It’s reasonable to assume that Google keeps some sort of records like this, but they’re not publicly available.
 What you can do is set up a Google Alert to see when your name is mentioned and indexed online.

-How can I hide my address online?
+How can I hide my home address online?

 You can hide your address online by both getting it removed from the public record and stopping it from being shared and published elsewhere.
 You might not be able to get your address removed from every public source, but you can at least stop data brokers from keeping it in circulation.